The Two Mrs. Carrolls: Plot

-While on vacation in Scotland, Sally Morton learns that her lover of the past two weeks, painter Geoffrey Carroll, is married, to an invalid no less, so she ends their romance.
-Back home in London with his wife and pre-teen daughter, Beatrice ("Bea"), Geoffrey buys a package of a potentially-dangerous substance from chemist Horace Blagdon, signing the register with a false name.
-Geoffrey is painting his wife's portrait, depicting her as the Angel of Death.
+While on vacation in Scotland, Sally Morton learns that her lover of two weeks, painter Geoffrey Carroll, is married to an invalid wife, prompting Sally to end their romance.
+Back in London with his wife and pre-teen daughter, Beatrice ("Bea"), Geoffrey paints his wife's portrait, depicting her as the Angel of Death.
+He buys poison from chemist Horace Blagdon, signing the register with a false name.

-Two years later, Geoffrey's first wife has died, and he is married to Sally.
-They live in a small town in the mansion she inherited from her father.
-Although Geoffrey's career is going well, lately he has been uninspired.
-One day, Sally is paid a surprise visit by lawyer Charles "Penny" Pennington, her old fiancé, to introduce his wealthy client, Mrs. Latham, and Cecily, her icy, but beautiful, daughter, to Sally and Geoffrey.
-Cecily asks Geoffrey to paint her portrait, and they begin an affair.
-Blagdon, who is in debt from betting on horses, tracks down Geoffrey and begins to blackmail him.
+Two years later, Geoffrey's first wife has died, and he is married to Sally, living in a small town in the mansion she inherited from her father.
+Although Geoffrey is a successful artist, lately he has been uninspired.
+Sally’s former fiancé, lawyer Charles "Penny" Pennington, visits, introducing his wealthy client, Mrs. Latham, and Cecily, her beautiful daughter.
+The strong-willed and seductive Cecily asks Geoffrey to paint her portrait and lures him into an affair.
+Blagdon, in debt from betting on horses, tracks down Geoffrey and blackmails him.

-Months pass.
-Sally has been suffering from intermittent weakness and headaches for three weeks, but hopes Dr. Tuttle, the bumbling, alcoholic local physician, will give his approval for her to host a dinner party that evening.
-He would prefer she rest, but is not overly concerned, as he believes she is just suffering from "a case of nerves".
-Downstairs, Cecily visits Geoffrey in secret to tell him that she is going to South America in two days and invite him to come with her.
+Months later, Sally has been suffering from intermittent weakness and headaches for three weeks, but intends to host a dinner party that evening.
+Dr. Tuttle, the alcoholic local physician, believes she is just suffering from nerves.
+Visiting in secret, Cecily informs Geoffrey that she is leaving for South America in two days, urging him to go with her.